ControlCore-Project/documentation/docs/source/usage.rst

 ``./makestudy demo/sample1``

-This would create  a "sample1" directory with first copy of source files in "src".
+This would create  a "sample1" directory with a first copy of the source files in "src".

 Go to the sample1 directory.